Radnen/link.js/README.md

 - Create an official API page (perhaps in the wiki)
 - Add more features common to Lazy/Underscore
-- Find a decent way to generate 'runners'
 - Make it web friendlier (Node support, etc)